“God is in the details.”Mies van der Rohe, American Architect (1886-1969)

 - Mailing Standards of the United States Postal Service Domestic Mail Manual

-When it comes to e-mail lists, you will discover more rapidly those addresses that are invalid by simply sending out one e-mail and watching what is kicked back.
-The advent of website “sign up” lists requiring visitors to complete their own contact information is a terrific help, as it leaves nothing up to chance.
-In addition, e-mail lists can be very helpful to uncovering new potential donors.
+When it comes to email, you will discover more rapidly those addresses that are invalid by simply sending out one email and watching to see what is kicked back.
+The more advanced professional email platforms today can help spot inactive/incorrect email addresses in advance.
+The advent of website “signup” lists requiring visitors to complete their own contact information is a terrific help, as it leaves nothing up to chance.
+In addition, email lists can be very helpful to uncovering new potential donors.
 Remember, “God is in the details.”
-By carefully reviewing an organization’s e-mail list, I have been able to uncover major potential donors by tracking back to the original corporate or foundation website, for instance.
+By taking the time to review an organization’s email and mailing lists, I have been able to uncover major potential donors.